mpforce1/Twitch-Channel-Points-Miner/docs/guides/advanced-configuration.md

   This is due to a limitation of the Twitch API.
 - `DROPS`: This prioritises streams with an active drops campaign with unclaimed drops.
 Ignores drops that require subs.
 - `SUBSCRIBED`: This prioritises streamers for which you have an active subscription.
+- `WATCH_SESSION`: This prioritises streams that were previously being watched but haven't yet received a `WATCH` message.
+This is useful to avoid wasting minutes of watch time for a current stream when a new stream comes online, as Twitch may drop those minutes if you swap to another stream.

 #### `StreamerSelector`